 “Fetish is heavily tied to having a psychological need for those specific objects or acts in order to experience pleasure and/or orgasm, whereas kinks can add to a sexual experience but aren’t necessarily needed to achieve sexual release.”

 Foot worship, on the other hand, involves submission and is an extent of a foot fetish.
 It is a way of praising one’s partner by worshiping and submitting to the lowest part of their body.

 Are Foot Fetishes a New Phenomenon?

-People were fascinated with feet, even long before the demonisation of the foot in Medieval Europe for its phallic appearance.
-Historian, Daniel B Levine, remarks:
+People were fascinated with feet, even long before the demonization of the foot in Medieval Europe for its phallic appearance.

-“The notion of eros was bound to the human foot from early to late antiquity…The foot left its imprint on Greek erotic thought from Homer to the rise of Christianity.”
+“The notion of Eros was bound to the human foot from early to late antiquity…The foot left its imprint on Greek erotic thought from Homer to the rise of Christianity.”

-So, Why Do So Many People Have a Foot Fetish?
+The Science - Why Do So Many People Have a Foot Fetish?

 For one, incorporating feet within your sexual repertoire encourages more creativity and sexual exploration in the bedroom, which could easily have you head over heels for more.